MEDIA AND MACHINES.

 In the age of language models, the medium is the message — is the machine.

-We build AI to elevate humanity — to cure, decode, transcend.
-Yet like all mortal creations, it bends toward what's rewarded: commerce, companionship, cachet.
-We call this 'progress'— but is it acceleration toward greater civilization, or just a new Facebook?
-Is OpenAI just another FAANG-shaped god for today?
+We call our AI ambitions instruments of 'progress' but are we accelerating toward greater civilization or just a new Facebook?
+Is OpenAI just another FAANG-shaped god for the new era?
 The answer is either yes, or yes and.

 Reality engineering

-Eventually, everything visible will be subsumed by the media-machine complex.
-The only remaining “alpha” will be what resists digitization, what can’t be priced in: off-grid experience, instinct, volatility — the unmodelable edge.
-A jazz improvisation that dies in the air, the silence between old friends who need no words, a collection of PDFs that hold humanity’s greatest secrets.
+We’re living in Baudrillard’s hyperreality, where the simulations are more real than reality.
+Eventually everything legible will get eaten by the media-machine complex.
+Then the only remaining “alpha” will be what resists digitization and can’t be priced in: off-grid experience, instinct, volatility — what I call the unmodelable edge.
+What does this look like?
+Like a jazz improvisation in an underground bar, inside jokes between old friends, like a mythical collection of PDFs that hold humanity’s greatest secrets, or deep state and deep company secrets.

-But even that is fragile.
-The irony is that as soon as anything is observed or acknowledged, it’ll be modeled.
-It’s the inverse of the “tree falls in forest” parable — not whether it happened unseen, but whether it still matters once seen by all.
-To escape total immersion is to demand either defiance or ownership.
-The final human edge is in controlling the machine or keeping your distance — in how many steps ahead, or how many steps removed, you are at any given moment.1
+But that’s fragile too, because as soon as anything is observed or acknowledged, it’ll get modeled.
+It’s the inverse of the “tree falls in forest” parable: we won’t ask if it happened unseen but if it still matters once it’s been seen by everyone.
+To escape total immersion we’ll have to be defiant or be owners.
+The final human edge will be in controlling the machine or just keeping your distance.1

 The alchemy of modern attention

-The media-machine fusion creates the great paradox: systems that grant us godlike leverage now drown us in algorithmic slop.2 The dead internet theory earns its resonance.
-The retreat to trust commences.
-Legacy media fractures more; personality cults rise.
-Vital stories migrate to blogs, mini-sites, Substack, and YouTube.
-The most resonant storytellers are subscribed to, not employed.
+The great paradox of the media-machine singularity is that the systems that grant us godlike leverage also drown us in algorithmic slop.2 The dead internet theory earns its name as the retreat to trust begins.
+Legacy media fractures as personality cults rise and the real stories migrate to group chats and fringe blogs.

-But are we still creating for people — or for the machine that feeds them?
+We start to wonder if we’re still creating for people or machines that feed them?
 (At some point, Substack gave me an option to block ChatGPT and the like from “training” on my essays, so I did.
 At what point does that become foolish of me?)

 The new game is barbell-shaped: it’s high-gloss performance for audience capture or deep craft as slow rebellion, and little in between (unless you already have cred, in which case slick-indie sells too).
 Attention first, product second, if at all.
-But building still matters.
+But, I have to remind you — the building still matters.
 It just takes more now.

 The new maker’s manifesto

-YC’s famed doctrine, "make something people want" and its cult of the technical founder is timeless, yet now reads as quaint.
+YC’s famed doctrine, "make something people want" and its cult of the technical founder is timeless, yet could now read as quaint.
 Today, the making and the wanting must be engineered simultaneously.
-That too, not just the wanting of ‘users’ you talk to directly, but the machines that will inevitably talk to them on your behalf.
+That too, not just the wanting of ‘users’ you talk to directly, but of the machines that will inevitably talk to them on your behalf too.
+The most ambitious and strategic ones will try their best at both.

 “Attention guys” are the new engineers — the new unicorn hires — while engineers have become the skilled tradesmen.
 Idea guys, however emboldened they may now be, are still only as valuable as their ability to finish a product (not just start it with a vibe-coded prototype), and their ability to get distribution.

-The builder’s role has evolved — no longer just a technical architect, but a polymath weaving machines and media into civilization-shaping sculptures.
-Brilliant engineers now need storytellers and psychological savants.
-The renaissance mind returns not as dilettante but as armed philosopher, wielding systems fluency and cultural intelligence equally.
-The requisites: IQ, EQ, agency, taste — and a will to brute-force your way into the frame.
-The media-machine singularity will give us some of the most iconic, hybrid artists we’ve ever seen.
+I’m convinced the renaissance mind is set to return, this time not as dilettante supported solely by kings and patrons but as armed philosopher, wielding systems fluency and cultural intelligence equally to great effect inside private and public enterprises alike.
+The requisites: IQ, EQ, agency, taste, and a will to brute-force your way into the frame.
+I’m betting the media-machine singularity will give us some of the most iconic, powerful, hybrid artists we’ve ever seen.

 The great work of our time

-McLuhan’s axiom returns: “first we shape our tools, then our tools shape us” — but faster now, with the media-machine superorganism rewiring us at scale.
-These machines optimize for transmission, not truth.
+McLuhan’s axiom endures: “first we shape our tools, then our tools shape us” — but faster now as the media-machine superorganism rewires us at scale.
+And these machines optimize for transmission over truth.
 They generate coherence, real or not, and wrap it in messages convincing enough to make you nod along.

 This raises three unavoidable crucibles:

-Infinite production demands infinite care — every algorithm’s output becomes someone’s input, every generated phrase someone’s truth.
+Infinite production demands infinite care — every algorithm’s output becomes someone’s input and every generated phrase someone’s truth.

-Transmission and virality without virtue isn’t progress but social and cultural vandalism, burning through meaning to fuel empty engagement.
+Transmission and virality without virtue isn’t progress but social and cultural vandalism — and this burns through meaning to fuel empty engagement.

-Our ultimate test isn’t in technical mastery or narrative flair, but in judgment — the courage to feed the machine something better than its own reflex.5
+Our ultimate test will be one of technical mastery, editorial skill, and judgment — the courage to feed the machine something better than its own reflex.5

 Whether you build products, tell stories, direct capital, or curate culture, you are now both architect and artifact of this age.
 The media-machine complex will metabolize and manifest whatever we feed it, then spit it back out for you to binge.
 So feed it carefully.

 Not everything has folded into the loop.
 Open source models promise transparency.
 Web3 yearns for decentralization.
 Wikipedia long resisted AI.
 IRL is a temporary haven.
-Fiction fights back: There Is No Antimemetics Division is a fantasy of containment in an age of contagion.
-The fusion is potent but not absolute.
-Some edges will hold with herculean effort.
+Fiction is fighting back: There Is No Antimemetics Division is a fantasy of containment in an age of contagion.
+Some edges should hold with herculean effort.

 People have said “builders must be storytellers” or a similar refrain for a while, but usually tactically: for fundraising, hiring, growth.
 I don’t mean marketing as a wrapper, but media as core and membrane that makes the machine accessible, legible, desirable.

-Yet, the ultimate power may belong to those who build nothing tangible at all — the new mythmakers who define what deserves to exist and which futures we realize.
+The ultimate power might go to people who don’t build anything tangible at all and are just the new mythmakers who define which products and futures deserves to exist.

-This is not only true at the model level but the individual level.
+This is true both at the model level and the individual level.
 Soon there will be such a thing as unhealthy and healthy prompting, a kind of psychological score for queries.

 Image sources: Header image.
 Share image (modified).